A Plan for How I Want to Spend my Time

-The plan for how I want to spend my time for the next years is following an idea I call "1-month projects".
-The idea is simple.
-I want to spend a month at a time pursuing a single project.
-Things that interest me and that I always wanted to do, but never gave myself the time to do.
-Now I take that time.
+I want to spend some time over the next years following an idea I call "1-month projects".
+The idea is simple: spend one month at a time pursuing a single thing.
+Awesome projects that interest me and that I always wanted to do, but never gave myself the time to do.
+I want to take that time.

 During those 1-month projects, I work on something, pushing myself to my limit.
 Going as far as I can go, so that at the end of the month, I have built a nice and beautiful demo to showcase on the internet (or something in the real world).
 Along the way, I want to produce at least 1 artifact – a post documenting the things I have learned during the month.

 The idea that I am trying to fight with these 1-month projects, is that you can only do one thing if you want to "succeed in life".
-It somehow goes so against my grain, that I don't want to accept it.
-There are too many aspects to me, as a person, too many things I love, just for the heck of them, that I hate this idea to its core.
-Even if success lies in only ever working on one thing, I won't accept it.
-This is my attempt at raging against it and proving it wrong by example.
+It somehow goes against my grain.
+And I don't want to accept it.
+There are too many aspects to life, too many things I love, that I don't want to chose only one of them.

 Not another bucket list...